axa-group/bauta.js/docs/validation.md

 - if you pipe a response stream file, which generates a 200 http status code, then there will be no validation.

 - if instead you force a 201 http status code when piping a response stream file, the default definition will be used, and thus you may an error because the validation will expect a json.

+### Response Error validation

+Since it is not `bautaJS` responsibility to do the response serialization, no validation is being done by default.
+Also, error handler occurs outside `bautaJS` scope, as this can change the error format itself, the error response validation falls under the framework used.

 ## Custom format validation